Pete-Hall/weekend-jquery-server-calculator/README.md

 - [x] require express stuff to spin up server
 - [x] create static html home page on server
 - [x] create interface on html
+- [ ] create router on math.js
 - [ ] set up JQ/client.js click handlers
-- [ ] create functions with GET/POST + appending things to the DOM
+- [ ] create functions with GET/POST + appending things to the DOM (each operator sends to a different route?)
-- [ ] create router on math.js
 - [ ] Math logic on server side (in math.js)
 - [ ] Set up req.body new stuff